Pokecube-Development/Pokecube-Issues-and-Wiki/dev_info/feature_checklist.md

 # Items
 ## Pokewatch
+- [ ] Shift right click on pokecenter block to add as a teleport location
+- [ ] Right click on a pokemob to open for that pokemob (if owned)
+   - [ ] Marks the pokemob as insepcted otheriwse, clearing obfuscated name
 ### Start
 - [ ] Selectable pokemob to render
   - [ ] Button for sound playing